GothenburgBitFactory/taskwarrior/doc/devel/contrib/rust-and-c++.md

 # Rust and C++

-Taskwarrior has historically been a C++ project, but as part of an [effort to replace its storage backend](https://github.com/GothenburgBitFactory/taskwarrior/issues/2770) it now includes a Rust library called TaskChampion.
+Taskwarrior has historically been a C++ project, but as of taskwarrior-3.0.0, the storage backend is now provided by a Rust library called TaskChampion.
-To develop Taskwarrior, you will need both a [C++ compiler and tools](./development.md), and a [Rust toolchain](https://www.rust-lang.org/tools/install).
-However, most tasks will only require you to be familiar with one of the two languages.

 ## TaskChampion